Advertising and the Mind of the Consumer

 The book is written primarily for those who foot the bill for advertising and those who produce advertising.
 In other words those many organizations involved with advertising -the marketing directors, marketing managers, product managers, advertising managers, account execs, media people and creatives.

-However, like the first edition, we hope that it will also be read by interested consumers who wonder how advertising works and why advertisers keep on advertising.
+However, like the previous editions, I hope that it will also be read by interested consumers who wonder how advertising works and why advertisers keep on advertising.
 Understanding the mechanisms and their limitations tends to lessen rather than heighten the anxieties we may have about wholesale, unconscious manipulation by advertising.

 How Much Power Does it Have?